brimdata/super/book/src/super-sql/intro.md

 ### SQL Compatibility

-SuperSQL is [backward compatible](../intro.md#supersql) with traditional SQL in that any SQL query is also a SuperSQL query.
-SQL queries appear as a [pipe operator](#pipe-operators) anywhere in a SuperSQL pipe query.
+SuperSQL is [backward compatible](../intro.md#supersql) with relational SQL in that any SQL query is also a SuperSQL query.
+SQL queries appear as a [pipe operator](operators/intro.md) anywhere in a SuperSQL pipe query.

+In particular, a single pipe operator that happens to be a SQL query is also a SuperSQL pipe query.
 For example, these are all valid SuperSQL queries:
 ```
 SELECT 'hello, world'